 Bitcoin – If anyone has not heard of Bitcoin or about any cryptocurrency until today most likely that person must be hiding self in darkness.
-This coin was developed based on solving an encryption formula which requires extreme amounts of computing power.
+This coin was developed based on solving an encryption formula that requires extreme amounts of computing power.
 Bitcoin is flourishing as a subject in top business schools these days and becoming more and more popular as a case study.

-Bitcoin as a cryptocurrency running on solid foundation provided by Blockchain as an underline technology.
+Bitcoin is a cryptocurrency running on a solid foundation provided by Blockchain as an underline technology.
 Bitcoin’s system uses a peer-to-peer network to reduce cost i.e double-spending.
 Since all transactions are broadcasted thus recorded and updated by all pears nodes, at end validate transactions.
 No central authority is completely decentralised.
 Distributed digital ledger, Swarm Intelligence, HyperLedger and SmartContract kind of keywords always emerge whenever we talk about Bitcoin.
 For now, let’s focus on a few bullet points about this coin only as below.

 - On January 3, 2009, 30,000 lines of code spell out the beginning of Bitcoin.

-- It was created in 2009 by an unknown person using the alias Satoshi Nakamoto.
+- It was created on January 9, 2009, by an unknown person/unknown using the alias Satoshi Nakamoto.

 - It uses peer-to-peer technology to operate with no central authority or banks.